tatsujb/installFAFscript/README.md

 This is a shell script that installs and configures [FA](https://store.steampowered.com/app/9420/Supreme_Commander_Forged_Alliance/ "Supreme Commander Forged Alliace") + [FAF](https://faforever.com "Forged Alliace Forever") multiplayer client on linux (and soon any OS that Forged Alliance can also run on).

 ### Run successes (by distro) :
+Distro icon should be clickable for a video-example (for the moment only had the time to record ubuntu but I coded for other distributions. feel free to share another youtube link for another distribution, I'll add it)

 Version | Distro | distro+DE |  | Comment
 --- | --- | --- | --- | ---